-Providing transparency on things such as your business model, objectives and strategy will help your team feel more invested in the business.
-As a result they’ll be more likely to want to and succeed in delivering the exceptional level of service your guests are looking for.
+Providing transparency on things such as your business model, objectives and strategy; will help your team feel more invested in the business and therefore more likely to want to and succeed in delivering the exceptional level of service your guests are looking for.

-And with knowledge of the local area they’ll be able to take that level of service one step further by offering your guests advice and recommendations on the local area.
+And with knowledge of the local area they’ll be able to offer your guests advice and recommendations on the local area; taking that level of service above and beyond.
 Don’t limit customer experience to the basics, train your staff to take it that one step further.

 Give your team the flexibility to think on their feet

 Not everything is black and white so don’t be too regimented in your approach.
 Give your employees responsibility and trust them to make decisions for themselves.
-Of course you’ll have procedures and guidelines in place for certain situations, but there needs to be an element of flexibility involved.
+Of course you’ll have procedures and guidelines in place for certain situations, but there needs to be some flexibility involved.